bugrahanakbulut/PathFindingVisualization/README.md

-# A* Visualization
+# Path Finding Visualization
-Visualization of search algorithms such as Dijkstra's Algorithm, A* Algorithm etc.
+Visualization of path finding algorithms such as Dijkstra's Algorithm, A* Algorithm etc.